tobben1998/scrypto/defi_fund/README.md

 1. Effortless Investing:
 A user-friendly platform that allows users to easily invest in a fund without needing to trade themselves, leveraging the expertise of experienced fund managers to handle the trading process.
 2. Trustless System:
-Assets are securely held in a vault, ensuring that only the investor has the ability to withdraw their share of the fund.
-Neither the fund manager nor the creators of DefiFunds can access these funds, fostering a trustless environment that offers peace of mind to users while investing in cryptocurrency funds.
+Assets are securely held in a vault protected by a smart contract.
+The smart contract ensures that only the investor has the ability to withdraw their share of the fund.
+No one else, including the fund manager and the creators of DefiFunds, are able to withdraw that share of the fund.

 The dapp is currently under development, and as a result, the user interface is very poor when testing.
 To get a glimpse of the intended final design, visit this [link](https://www.figma.com/file/dxSKJUxvfyQ3e2wKqYOtJT/Tobias_eth?node-id=0%3A1&t=imOUxtVIg1waaQtM-1).